Pancreatic Cancer (Adenocarcinoma) in Dogs

 Pancreatic cancer develops as abnormal pancreatic cells multiply rapidly in the pancreas.
-These cells don't die, but continue growing to form tumours.
-As the stages of pancreatic cancer progress in dogs, tissue in the pancreas begins to die.
+These cells don’t die, but continue growing to form tumours, which in time, can result in the death of the normal surrounding pancreatic tissue.

 RISK FACTORS OF PANCREATIC CANCER IN DOGS

 Similar to other types of cancer, adenocarcinoma of the pancreas usually affects older dogs (eight years or older).
 It can occur in any breed or gender of dog, but older female dogs and Airedale terriers, Spaniels, and Boxers tend to be more susceptible to this disease.

 The underlying cause of pancreatic cancer in dogs is not clear.

 SYMPTOMS OF PANCREATIC CANCER IN DOGS

 Canine pancreatic cancer often doesn’t cause symptoms until the disease reaches its later stages.
 Many symptoms of pancreatic cancer in dogs are non-specific.

 A dog with pancreatic cancer may show signs such as:

 - Abdominal pain

 - Hyperglycaemia (elevated blood sugar level) or hypoglycaemia (low blood sugar levels)